mattiasaltin/mattias-leadership-toolkit/README.md

 # Mattias Leadership Toolkit

 Welcome to the Mattias Leadership Toolkit.
-This collection is designed to support leaders in both product and engineering domains, helping them build and maintain high-performing teams, ensure technical excellence, and optimize delivery processes.
+This collection is designed to support leaders in both product and engineering domains, helping them build and maintain high-performing teams, ensure technical excellence, and optimise delivery processes.

 ## 👋 Introduction